skellock/p12info/README.md

 I made it for supporting Apple push notifications on Twilio originally, but you could use for anything that needs this.

+# Note

+Will not work with files containing spaces.
+Lame, i know.

 # Requirements

 I've only tested on MacOS with a .p12 export from the Keychain Access app.